NalterSuspect/Nodify/README.md

 npm run serve

 ## Project status
-could have more interesting features but i get bored so STATUS: ENDED
+Could have more interesting features, but I got bored so STATUS: ENDED